Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 Installation
 ------------

+Requirement: The current release requires either the options `allow_url_fopen` and `allow_url_include` set to true, either the php extension `curl`.

-Uncompress files in the module directory and rename module folder `EasyInstall`.
+Uncompress files in the directory `modules` and rename folder `EasyInstall`.

+See general end user documentation for [Installing a module](http://dev.omeka.org/docs/s/user-manual/modules/#installing-modules).

 Usage